IF... The Emotional IQ Game

 Exploring the beautiful fantasy world of IF...
 THE EMOTIONAL IQ GAME can help kids naturally absorb the valuable social and emotional lessons seamlessly built into the quest's gameplay.
 These lessons may help kids navigate potentially troublesome situations such as bullying, test anxiety, and everyday frustrations in the real world -- especially if parents and teachers reinforce these lessons by using the same language and promoting the skills (such as deep breathing) characters model on the app.

 Depending on a player's age, level of concentration, and interest in quest-style games, one chapter of IF... may take anywhere from about an hour to multiple play sessions to complete.
-Chapter 2 includes different SEL skills lessons and adds more complexity to gameplay, with the addition of more things to find and more difficult terrain to navigate.
+Each chapter includes different SEL skills lessons and adds more complexity to gameplay, with the addition of more things to find and more difficult terrain to navigate.
+A player's age does not affect the content of the game, and some kids may grow impatient with the amount of talking in the game, though the dialogue is built as a part of the adventure and not separate from it.
+New chapters are added regularly.
 The addition of a map (so kids can orient themselves to where their character is in the fantasy world) could improve this already highly engaging experience.
-IF... is a tremendously fun way for kids to learn emotional-intelligence skills.
+IF... is a tremendously inventive way for kids to learn emotional-intelligence skills.

 Families can talk about...